Zeigren/zeigren.github.io/_posts/2017-10-29-PS3-Downgrading-More-Info.md

 # Further Information
 ## baileyscream Ultimate Downgrade Guide
-### My guide is *hugely influenced* if not a direct ripoff in some spots of bailyscream Ultimate Downgrade Guide.
+### My guide is *hugely influenced* if not a direct ripoff in some spots of baileyscream Ultimate Downgrade Guide.

 [NORway Guide](http://www.ps3hax.net/showthread.php?p=387777#post387777)